robotomize/robotomize.me/robotomize.me/content/about/index.md

 showpagemeta = false
 +++

-I I live on Sakhalin, work remotely, love the sea:) I am engaged in web development, but recently I work in a game project team and develop multiplayer and other backend services.
+I live on Sakhalin, work remotely, love the sea:) I am engaged in web development, but recently I work in a game project team and develop multiplayer and other backend services.
+I program in Go, PHP, JavaScript, and sometimes use it node.js, python.